 There are many medications which have a side effect of neuropathy.
 They might not even be the main cause of neuropathy, but also taking them for other reasons can increase neuropathy, or be the additional reason that a pre-existing situation can become full blown neuropathy with all its pain, tingling, numbness and other symptoms.

-This is a partial list that we have created.
-If you have a question about a drug not on this list go to www.drugs.com and read the possible side effects of the drug.
+Below is a partial list that we have created.
+If you have a question about a listed drug or a drug not on this list go to www.drugs.com and read the possible side effects of the drug.
 You also have to remember that it may not list neuropathy.
 It may say the side effect is numbness and tingling, nerve pain, paresthesia, etc.

 Anti Alcohol Drug